Ghost Squad Hackers: Operation Decrypt ISIS

-The group's focus in 2017 shifted slightly towards targeting ISIS and removing them off the internet and social media completely.
+The group's focus in 2017 shifted slightly towards targeting ISIS and removing them off the Internet and social media completely.
 A multitude of accounts from Facebook, Twitter, and Telegram alike were hacked and added to an extensive list of ISIS removed.
 Further efforts by GSH later revealed bomb instructions and plans to be carried out by ISIS.

 In a 2018 interview with CBS News, s1ege stated: "We really do not care about attacking the U.S. elections.
 They've already been hacked.
 We mostly hack ISIS".

 On February 12, 2019, s1ege released a massive leak on Islamic State Telegram and WhatsApp group's/channel's administrators.
 The leak included hacked phones/mobile devices, hacked Telegram accounts, hacked Facebook's, hacked Twitter accounts, credit cards, geolocation data, government issued ID cards, and IP logs belonging to the administrators.
 The group successfully infiltrated the Islamic state community on encrypted communication applications and exposed the administrators by using malware and exploits.
-The leak was published on mega.nz and Ghost Squad Hackers Official Twitter account.
-One of the Telegram and WhatsApp Admins (Riffat Mahmood Khan) was a former taxi driver living in Auburn was linked to ISIS and accused of administering the group's encrypted messages.
+One of the Telegram and WhatsApp admins (Riffat Mahmood Khan) was a former taxi driver living in Auburn was linked to ISIS and accused of administering the group's encrypted messages.
 He traveled to Syria in support of the Islamic State in 2015.
 He returned from the conflict zone via Turkey six months later, and was promptly picked up by Australian Federal Police officers at the airport as he flew in, in September 2015.
 Video footage from the raids obtained by The Herald showed his wife and the children being led away from the home by uniformed police, while officers swarm on the Auburn home.
 He is believed to not have actually participated in the fighting in Syria, but spent time there with the radical group before returning and allegedly continuing his work for the Caliphate.
 The man remained involved with the Islamic State's encrypted online messaging and continued to take care of the WhatsApp and Telegram groups that the radical Islamic group uses to communicate internally and for recruiting.
 Documents leaked by GSH showed that several of the accused ISIS supporter's children were enrolled in local Islamic school Al Bayan.
 He attended South Granville mosque Al Noor, where some sources suggest he became radicalized.
 Images from his hacked phone exposed by GSH depicted the ISIS flag flying above Venice, explosions, blood-stained knives, children brandishing ISIS flags, a meme saying 'One bullet away from Paradise' and critically wounded soldiers.
 Leaked data from GSH showed one Belgian (Siraj El Moussaoui), known to be an ISIS supporter, had a video on his phone about how to most effectively behead someone.
 Siraj El Moussaoui tried in vain to join the Islamic State in 2016 and was arrested shortly after on suspicion of plotting an attack in Belgium.